ramonmirandaa-crypto/financeito/replit.md

 # Overview

-Financeito is a personal finance management application built with Next.js and TypeScript.
-The system uses NextAuth for secure user authentication and integrates with the Pluggy API for Open Finance functionality, allowing users to connect their bank accounts and sync financial transactions.
-The application features a modern dark-themed UI with glassmorphism effects and data visualization through charts.
+Financeito is a personal finance management application built with Next.js 14 and TypeScript.
+The system features a completely modernized UI with liquid glass design inspired by 21st.dev, full Brazilian localization (pt-BR), and comprehensive WCAG accessibility compliance.
+It integrates with Pluggy API for Open Finance functionality, allowing users to connect bank accounts and sync financial transactions.
+The application now includes a professional toast notification system, redesigned dashboard with KPIs, and fluid vertical navigation menu.

 # User Preferences